MFG-Azure-MLOps-Hub/MFG-Azure-MLOps-Hub/README.md

 [Azure ML services](https://azure.microsoft.com/en-us/services/machine-learning/) and [Azure MLOps](https://azure.microsoft.com/en-us/services/machine-learning/mlops/) provide solutions of ML/AL lifecycle.
 And [MLOpsPython](https://github.com/microsoft/MLOpsPython) is a template of code and pipeline definitions for a Azure machine learning project that show how to automate an end to end ML/AI workflow.

 ## CLI Tool
 This hub offers a [CLI](https://github.com/MFG-Azure-MLOps-Hub/CLI) tool to simplify the deployment the template into Azure ML services and Azure DevOps.
-Here is a [document in MLOpsPython repository](https://github.com/microsoft/MLOpsPython/blob/master/docs/getting_started.md) to teach how to create the Azure DevOps project by manual, The [CLI](https://github.com/MFG-Azure-MLOps-Hub/CLI) tool provide a command to build it automatically. see [CLI readme] (https://github.com/MFG-Azure-MLOps-Hub/CLI).
+Here is a [document in MLOpsPython repository](https://github.com/microsoft/MLOpsPython/blob/master/docs/getting_started.md) to teach how to create the Azure DevOps project by manual, The [CLI](https://github.com/MFG-Azure-MLOps-Hub/CLI) tool provide a command to build it automatically. see [CLI readme](https://github.com/MFG-Azure-MLOps-Hub/CLI).

 ```
 python hub_install.py  --org_url https://dev.azure.com/your_org